couchbase/couchbase-lite-ios/README.md

  * Xcode 4.2+ is required to build it.
  * Runtime system requirements are iOS 5+, or Mac OS X 10.7.2+.

+Looking for the [Java/Android implementation][11]?
+It has its own repository.

 ## License ##

- * TouchDB is under the Apache License 2.0.
+ * TouchDB itself is under the Apache License 2.0.
  * [FMDB][5], by [Gus Mueller][8], is under the MIT License.
+ * [Google Toolbox For Mac][10] is under the Apache License 2.0.
  * [CocoaHTTPServer][9], by Robbie Hanson, is under the BSD License.
  * [MYUtilities][6] (portions of which are copied into the vendor/MYUtilities directory) is under the BSD License.
 (But note that I, Jens, wrote MYUtilities and would have no problem re-licensing it under Apache for use here.)

 ## Development Status ##

-Currently [Jan.
-2012] undergoing full-time development, nearing alpha.
-I hope to have a beta release in early 2012.
+TouchDB recently went alpha (at the end of January 2012; version 0.45.)

+Beta should arrive before spring.

 ## Building TouchDB ##

 For full details see the [wiki page][7].
 The gist of it is:

  1. Clone the TouchDB repository to your local disk.
  2. In that directory run "`git submodule init`" and then "`git submodule update`".
-This will clone the [FMDB][5] and [CocoaHTTPServer][9] repos into the vendor/ subdirectory.
+This will clone the [FMDB][5], [MYUtilities][6], and [CocoaHTTPServer][9] repos into the vendor/ subdirectory.
  3. Open the Xcode project and build the "Mac Framework" and/or "iOS Framework" schemes.